-Look up the word “blogger” in iTunes and scroll down to the podcasts section—you’ll see what I’m talking about.
+Look up the word “blogging” in iTunes and scroll down to the podcasts section—you’ll see what I’m talking about.

 3. Your Podcast’s Subtitle

-iTunes and other directories may ask for a subtitle for your show.
-It’s weird though, because I don’t ever see the subtitle used anywhere.
-That said, it doesn’t hurt to have a short, small description for your podcast handy for later.
+iTunes and other directories may ask for a subtitle for your show. iTunes and many other directories don’t actually show the subtitle anywhere.
+That’s not to say they will never show the subtitle (or don’t use them in search), which is why it’s important to create one anyway.
+It’s always helpful to have a short, small description for your podcast handy for later.
 A couple sentences should suffice.

 4. Your Podcast’s Summary/Description